Kumo Xi: History

-In 388 AD, the Kumo Xi and Khitans fought with the Xianbei Northern Wei dynasty.
+In 388 AD, the Kumo Xi and Khitans fought with the Xianbei-led Northern Wei dynasty.
 The conflict severely weakened the Kumo Xi while the Khitans were not as badly affected, resulting in their split into separate polities.

-By the early Tang period (around the 7th century AD), the (now named) Xi had become subordinate to the Khitans.
-After the Khitans' Li-Sun Rebellion (696-697) and revolt of Ketuyu (730-734), the Xi regained their position of dominance.
+By the early Tang dynasty (around the 7th century AD), the Kumo Xi now called the, Xi had become subordinate to the Khitans.
+After the Khitans' Li-Sun Rebellion (696–697) and revolt of Ketuyu (730–734), the Xi regained their position of dominance.
 The Xi then entered a golden age, lasting from approximately 755 to 847.
-During this period the Xi were friendly with An Lushan, and supported An in his An Shi Rebellion (756-763), plundering Han territories frequently within this period.
+During this period the Xi were friendly with An Lushan, and supported An in his rebellion (756–763), frequently plundering Han territories in this period.
 This aggressive policy seems to have consumed Xi forces, especially weakening their demographic vitality, allowing the less aggressive Khitans to dominate them.
-Xi raids into China provoked successive heavy responses from the Tang, resulting in battles in the 760s and in 795 that were disastrous for the Xi.
+Xi raids into Tang territory provoked successive heavy responses from the Tang court, resulting in battles in the 760s and in 795 that were disastrous for the Xi.
 After 795, the Xi became a tributary people to the Tang.

-The Uyghur Empire (744-840) collapsed in the 840's.
+The Uyghur Khaganate (744–840) collapsed in the 840's.
 When the Tang dynasty simultaneously displayed signs of division, the Xi rose in rebellion in 847, and were subsequently and disastrously defeated by Zhang Zhongwu, the frontier commander of Lulong.
-The Xi were never able to recover from their defeat in 847.
-In the late ninth century AD the Khitans rose to eventually absorb the remnants of Xi people, and established the Liao Dynasty in 907.
+The Xi were never able to recover from this defeat.
+In the late ninth century the Khitans rose to eventually absorb the remnants of Xi people, and established the Liao dynasty in 907.